wp-plugins/custom-users-order/readme.txt

 = How to Use =
 1. Place shortcode [users_order users=2] in wordpress page, post or text widget, where in the users parameter you can pass the number of users you want to display in frontend.
 5 users will be displayed by default .
-2. Place the code `<?php do_shortcode('[users_order users=2]'); ?>` in template files, where in the users parameter you pass the number of users you want to display in frontend.
+2. Place the code `<?php echo do_shortcode('[users_order users=2]'); ?>` in template files, where in the users parameter you pass the number of users you want to display in frontend.
 5 users will be displayed by default .

 == Frequently Asked Questions ==